RDVH8/starter-hugo-academic/content/project/thesis/index.md

   preview_only: true
 url_code: ""
 ---
 For my master's, I examined the extent to which emotion dysregulation was transmitted across generations, from mother to newborn.
-I examined prenatal maternal respiratory sinus arrhythmia (RSA)
+I examined relations between prenatal maternal emotion dysregulation and newborn neurobehavior indirectly through prenatal maternal respiratory sinus arrhythmia (RSA) and coded stress behavior during the Trier Social Stress Test.